wangxi001/wangxi001.github.io/_posts/2022-01-05-physical-models.md

 <img src="/Physical-Models/Fig.0.3.png" alt="drawing" width="500"/>

-When antiretroviral drugs are used on patients, as we can see, the balance of HIV production and clearance in their body is be disrupted, as virus concentration drops rapidly on a semilog plot.
-It implies the immune system is clearing the virus at a tremendous rate.
+When antiretroviral drugs are used on patients, as we can see, the balance of HIV production and clearance in their body is disrupted, as virus concentration drops rapidly on a semilog plot.
+It implies that the immune system is clearing virus at a tremendous rate.

 However, this rapid fall doesn't start at the moment the drug is administered.
 The reasoning behind is that although drugs block HIV from infecting new T cells, the cells already infected can still release virus.
-T cell infection is also where reverse transcription of occurs.
-It is the main source of mutation, so what we actually want to know is the infection rate.
+T cell infection is also when reverse transcription of occurs.
+It is the main source of mutation, so what we actually want to know is the clearence rate of infected T cells.

 <img src="/Physical-Models/Fig.1.2.png" alt="drawing" width="500"/>

-We could draw equations for change of infected cell quantity:
+We can draw equations for change of infected cell quantity:

 <img src="/Physical-Models/Eq.1.1.png" alt="drawing" width="190"/>

-as well as change of virus concentration:
+amd change of virus concentration:

 <img src="/Physical-Models/Eq.1.2.png" alt="drawing" width="160"/>